vestrel00/contacts-android/howto/howto-sync-contact-data.md

 ## Some custom data provided in this library are not synced

-The `Gender` and `HandleName` custom data will not be synced because they are not account specific and they have no sync adapters and no remote service to interface with.
+The `Gender`, `HandleName`, `Pokemon`, `RpgStats`, and `RpgProfession` custom data will not be synced because they are not account specific and they have no sync adapters and no remote service to interface with.

 > For more info, read [How do I integrate custom data?](/howto/howto-integrate-custom-data.md)